denis-mludek/kaiju/README.md

 Our component now has an internal state and we know how to update it.
 But it's also completely opaque from the outside!
-In a tree of `Vnodes`, parents must often be able to influence the rendering of their children.
+In a tree of `VNodes`, parents must often be able to influence the rendering of their children.

 3) For that purpose, we introduce props: